What influences risk tolerance and the different types of investors.

 Typical investments for conservative investors:

 • Blue-chip dividend stocks.
-Shares in well-established companies with a history of paying dividends.
+Shares in well-established companies with a history of paying dividends, although dividends can be reduced or suspended and share prices can fall.

-A conservative investor's portfolio will typically have a higher percentage of bonds and cash, with only a small portion in stocks.
+A conservative investor's portfolio will typically have a higher percentage of bonds and cash, with a smaller portion in equities, depending on goals, income needs and risk capacity.

 Balanced Investor: Seeking a mix of growth and stability